 Here are ways and impacts of neutralizing your carbon emissions.

-• Calculate the amount of CO2 emissions different flight destinations would emit on this carbon footprint calculator and consider taking the one with less impact or enjoy some trips closer to home and on the ground.
+- Calculate the amount of CO2 emissions different flight destinations would emit on this carbon footprint calculator and consider taking the one with less impact or enjoying some trips closer to home and on the ground.